-- Intimidation or aggression. - Spreading malicious rumours, insulting someone. - · Ridiculing or demeaning someone. - Picking on someone or setting up someone to fail e.g. by setting unreasonable deadlines. - Exclusion or victimisation. - Unfair allocation of work or responsibilities. - Unjustified withholding of information necessary for the individual to undertake his/her work. - Taking credit for the work or achievements of others. - If mistakes occur, seeking to blame others who are not responsible for the mistakes. - Overbearing supervision or other misuse of power or role e.g. shouting at colleagues in public or in private. - Making threats or comments about job security without foundation. - Deliberate overload of an employee or making them subject to unjustified criticism. - Preventing the progression of individuals by blocking appropriate training or development opportunities.
+- Intimidation or aggression. - Spreading malicious rumours, insulting someone. - · Ridiculing or demeaning someone. - Picking on someone or setting up someone to fail e.g. by setting unreasonable deadlines. - · Exclusion or victimisation. - Unfair allocation of work or responsibilities. - Unjustified withholding of information necessary for the individual to undertake their work. - Taking credit for the work or achievements of others. - If mistakes occur, seeking to blame others who are not responsible for the mistakes. - Overbearing supervision or other misuse of power or role e.g. shouting at colleagues in public or in private. - Making threats or comments about job security without foundation. - Deliberate overload of an employee or making them subject to unjustified criticism. - Preventing the progression of individuals by blocking appropriate training or development opportunities. - Asserting a claim of power to influence any student's academic career, or a colleague's career, for better or worse.